Michigan Invasive Species Grant Program (MISGP)

 *State agencies should contact the MISGP contact prior to preparing an application.

-Applicants must submit a pre-proposal in early June and a full proposal in mid-September.
+Applicants must submit a pre-proposal in early June and a full proposal in mid-to-late September.

 Dollar Amount Available: